 The amazing thing about this entire story and how it has been visualized is through the children’s point-of-view, with their voices, their visual perspective, and their imagination of the fantastical.
 Oftentimes, the film feels like a nightmarish folktale with the human monsters constantly trying to devour the children through organ harvesting, human trafficking, with the scourge of toxic masculinity in tow.
 The male children are constantly battling the dictates of a world that deems their worth only through machismo; every moment of gentility and affection they show towards each other and Estrella is hard-wrung in a world that wants to wring it out of them.

-El Shine (Juan Ramón López), leader of the children’s crew took a gang member’s phone that had photos and videos connecting a string of criminal acts to other powerful people across the city.
+In the film, we are introduced to El Shine (Juan Ramón López), leader of the children’s crew who took a gang member’s phone that had photos and videos connecting a string of criminal acts to other powerful people across the city.
 Estrella wishes that she didn’t have to kill the gang member that is terrorizing her and her friends, but she wants to prove her toughness to the other children.
-The gang member to her shock is already dead when she finally sees his face, but the wish has already been granted and the consequences are not far behind.
-They all must find a new place to live now; the monsters are coming for blood.
-All the while Estrella’s mother has been appearing to her ghastlier than ever each time, beseeching, “Bring us to where the dead wait for him.”
+The gang member to her shock is already dead because she wished she didn’t have to kill him, but her presence at the scene is incriminating and not what it appears.
+So she, and the children that have adopted her into their crew must find a new place to live now; the monsters are coming for blood.
+All the while Estrella’s mother has been appearing to her ghastlier than ever each time, beseeching, ‘Bring us to where the dead wait for him.’
 They will exact vengeance upon the leader of all the violence. *Take note, there’s no reason to fear the dead, unless you’ve maligned them or their loved ones in life.*